Luminova Framework

 Message Formatting

-Custom error messages support dynamic placeholders for more descriptive feedback:
+Custom validation messages support dynamic placeholders for more contextual feedback.

 PlaceholderDescription